tapyu/c-and-cpp-lessons/c-header-files-for-func-prototypes/README.md

 ```shell
 gcc main.o functions.o math.o -o program
 ```
-To obtain the excutable file.
+To obtain the excutable file (the `.o` object files' order does not matter).